Management

 C Corporation

 C Corporations are meant for business owners who are going big right off the bat.
 This is a good option if you’re looking to attract investors.
 The organization exists as a separate entity from its owners, offering liability protection for investors.
-If the business lasts for the duration of the owner’s lifetime, it will be passed on and continue to live on after the owner is gone.
+If the business lasts for the owner’s lifetime, it will be passed on and continue to live on after the owner is gone.

 S Corporation